CodingNomads/mentor-docs/docs/05_tools.md

 ### Recording Meetings On Google Calendar

-Every student meeting you have needs to be recorded on the shared **CN Mentorship Calendar**:
+Every student meeting you have needs to be recorded on our **CN Scheduling Calendar** at `calendar@codingnomads.co`.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/e-G2UtY97QY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We use this information to keep track of how far along students are in their subscription.

 This means you need to:

-- **schedule** every recurring student meeting on this calendar
+- **invite** `calendar@codingnomads.co` as a _Guest_ to every recurring student meeting
-- **update** any changes to your student meetings on this calendar
+- **update** any changes to your student meetings on these shared calendar events

 Sometimes, students will need to cancel or move a meeting.
-Make sure that this is reflected on the _CN Mentorship Calendar_. **We can only guarantee payment for meetings that show up on this calendar.**
+Make sure that this is reflected on the calendar event that `calendar@codingnomads.co` is added to as a _Guest_. **We can only guarantee payment for meetings that show up on this calendar.**

 ## Video Sessions and Recordings With Zoom